 System policy: Predefined by Alibaba Cloud, such as

 AliyunECSReadOnlyAccess(read-only access to ECS) andAliyunOSSFullAccess(full access to OSS).
-See the System policy reference for the complete list -
+See the System policy reference System policy reference for the complete list -

 Custom policy: A policy you create for fine-grained requirements that system policies cannot satisfy.
 You must Create a custom policy before you can grant it.
 For purchasing-related permissions, see What permissions does a RAM user need to purchase resources?